Design the Future of UC Air Mobility

 - Preliminary justification for the selection of these features, e.g., maximizing potential for intercampus connectivity, ease of integration with existing infrastructure

-- Preliminary plans for addressing each of the required features, including renderings of the associated architecture for connecting to the other UC campuses being connected.
+- Preliminary plans for addressing each of the required features, including any initial renderings or conceptual designs

 Proposals selected for Phase 2 should include the following elements: